-Like other investment forms, P2P lending and real-estate crowdfunding come with associated risks.
-This post will introduce you with three classical investing mistakes that beginners and even advanced investor may make.
+Like other investment forms, crowdlending come with associated risks.
+This post will introduce you with several classical investing mistakes that beginner and even advanced investors may make.

 Investing mistake #1 : investing money you need